antaresproject/docs/docs/antares_concepts/core_&_files_structure.md

 ## Introduction

-The system has been designed on the basis of **HMVC** which stands for hierarchical - model - view - controller.
+The system has been designed on the basis of **HMVC** architectural pattern which stands for Hierarchical - Model - View - Controller.
 This type of architecture can be described with the use of the following graph:

   ![AT_C&FSTRU1](../img/docs/antares_concepts/core_and_files_structure/AT_C&FSTRU1.PNG)